oalders/go-for-perl-hackers/README.md

 $ go test -v
 ```

-If you're using `vim-go`, use `:GoTest` either from your `foo.go` or
-`foo_test.go`.
-(Note, you can also use `:GoAlternate` to toggle between the
-two files.)

 To test a subset of functions:

 ```shell
 $ go test -run regexp
 ```

-If you're using `vim-go`, move your cursor to the name of the function you'd
-like to test.
-Running `:GoTest` here will run the function you're currently
-in.

 To bypass Go's test caching: